 Alyson received her J.D. from the University of Chicago.
 She is a former commercial litigation associate with Kelley Drye & Warren LLP and a boutique trial firm, and practiced for four years in the areas of product liability, antitrust, employment, and insurance coverage law.
 Alyson then worked as a legal search consultant for law firms and corporations in the Washington, D.C. metro region.
 In this role, she acquired a broad understanding of the wide variety of legal specialties, as well as expert knowledge of the hiring practices of employers in the region, including large and boutique law firms, corporate law departments, and federal agencies.
 During those six years, she assisted hundreds of attorneys with their job search.
 In her current role, Alyson capitalizes upon her keen understanding of the legal profession to develop resources, programming, publications and counseling tools that prepare students for success beyond law school.

 Emily received her J.D. from the University of Baltimore School of Law.
 Emily has an extensive background in immigration law and public policy.
 She assisted in the management of immigration case work as a legislative intern in the district office of U.S. Senator John Boozman of Arkansas during his term in the U.S. House of Representatives.
 Thereafter, she worked as a law clerk for the U.S. Department of Homeland Security, Immigration and Customs Enforcement, Office of Chief Counsel as well as the U.S. Department of Justice, Executive Office for Immigration Review.
 Emily also worked on Capitol Hill, performing policy, lobbying and regulatory work for a major trade association.
-As the LCDO’s Assistant Director, Emily helps manage the externship programs including the EXPLOR Program, and coordinates public interest programming and events.
+As the LCDO’s Assistant Director, Emily helps manage the EXPLOR Program, and coordinates public interest programming and events.
 Her diverse legal experiences allow her to counsel students on both traditional and nontraditional career paths, and as a recent graduate, she understands the challenges faced by the current generation of law students and graduates.